ryanfitz/vogels/README.md

 vogels.dynamoDriver(dynamodb);
 ```

-Want to define some custom instance methods for your models?
+Whant to define some custom instance methods for your models?
 Just create a methods object in your schema definition with your custom methods:

 **WARNING: your custom methods will override vogel's methods that have the same name!**